chriskirknielsen/dotcom-2024/src/content/posts/2025/2025-04-23-double-pagination-in-eleventy/index.md

 ## Using a list from data at build time

 It’s now time to think a little further… a little deeper, I’d wager!
 This time, let’s try to double-paginate our tags.
-That list is definitely going to be evolving over time, and hardcoding that list, while doable, is an annoying obstacle to low-maintenance blogging.
+That list is definitely going to be evolving over time, and hardcoding it, while doable, is an annoying obstacle to low-maintenance blogging.

-The thing to be know is that we’re faced with a race condition (at least I think!). `addCollection` needs to run when all templates are ready, but we want to build a new collection from existing templates.
+The thing to know is that we’re faced with a race condition (at least I think!). `addCollection` needs to run when all templates are ready, but we want to build a new collection from existing templates.
 Chicken and egg, or egg and chicken?
 There are ways around that, such as pre-compiling the tags list in a `before` step, but that is complexity we may want to avoid (I sure do).
 So, what do we need to make this happen automatically?
 Time to go sicko-mode on these tags.

 We’ll start off the creation of a new collection looking through all the posts, which will contain every single tag — with `new Set()` we ensure all values are unique.
 In my case, I am excluding tags starting with an underscore, as I consider those “private” (or meta), and thus, they are more of a “collection” tag than a “topic” tag.
 I haven’t tested what would happen, but I can also imagine this helps keep me away from potential recursion issues.